 STUDIO CALENDAR/ SEMESTER COMMITMENT

 Students are required to commit to a set number of lessons each semester which is reflected in the tuition.
 This speaks to the level of dedication needed to reach a standard in the study of strings.
 FSI requires that you commit in writing to 15 lessons in the fall and 17 in the spring when you register online.
 When you enroll for lessons your lesson time is reserved for you for the semester.
 Unless noted on the calendar, you will have lessons every week.
 Lessons are not scheduled on major holidays.
-It is your responsibility to keep track of when your lessons are.

 New students are encouraged to have a trial lesson before they begin lessons.
 New and prospective students are welcome to observe a lesson and ensemble rehearsal.